HORNETJOE/lifecycle-models/README.md

     - Process and results are well documented.
 - Evolutionary
 - Prototyping
+    - It refers to the activity of creating prototypes of software applications, for example, incomplete versions of the software program being developed.
+    ## Advantages
+    - Reduced time and costs, but this can be a disadvantage if the developer loses time in developing the prototypes.
+    - Improved and increased user involvement.
 - Spiral
 - Rapid Application Development (RAD)
 - Traditional X Agile